-A student who has already twice registered for a particular module (question paper/practical work) and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module on the basis of exceptional merit - with the approval of the dean of the faculty, on the recommendation of the academic head and with notification to the Registrar.
+The relevant General Rules will apply to a student who has already twice registered for a particular module (question paper/practical work) and who still fails to comply with the pass requirements.

 Where a student has discontinued his/her studies for a year or more, he/she has to re- apply for admission to the UFS.